 You've often heard this term either by hanging out with your gaming friends or when you've got experience building a gaming system.
 Even when going to the hardware forums, the retailer does ask you when you desire to buy a CPU, especially when you'll ask for Intel Xenon.
 However, if you're unaware, it simply means that your CPU is not supporting the linked GPU – making it incompatible with your gaming station.

-If you want to buy a CPU that will be able to get the most from its linked GPU, will Xeon be the best choice for it?
-Like other experts, our answer would also be the same i-e No; you can have more than that from even the oldest Intel Core i5.
-Additionally, due to the association of core series with a graphics card, the lightest i5 will hardly bottleneck even with the most powerful GPU known today – gtx 980ti.
+If you want to buy a CPU that can get the most from its linked GPU, will Xeon be the best choice?
+Like other experts, our answer would be the same, i-e No; you can have more than that from even the oldest Intel Core i5.
+Additionally, due to the association of the core series with a graphics card, the lightest i5 will hardly bottleneck even with the most powerful GPU known today – gtx 980ti.

 Are Xeon processors good for gaming?

 Their multitasking and ability to compute heavy games have made them viable for decent gaming performance.
-You'll need to acquire a dedicated graphics card for smooth graphics and performance when pairing it with your GPU.
+When pairing it with your GPU, you'll need to acquire a dedicated graphics card for smooth graphics and performance.

-Note: While paring Intel Xenon Processor with the graphic card, you should always check for bottlenecks.
+Note: You should always check for bottlenecks while paring Intel Xenon Processor with the graphic card.

 We can conclude that buying a Xeon CPU will not be worth it for an optimal gaming experience.
 However, you can still have a decent gaming experience on Xeon CPU, but only if you have the budget.